Fuji Excursion

 The Fuji Excursion (富士回遊, Fuji Kaiyū) is a regular limited express service operated by East Japan Railway Company (JR East) and Fuji Kyuko, between Shinjuku on the Chūō Line (some services extended to Chiba on the Chūō-Sobu Line) and Kawaguchiko on the Fujikyuko Line.

 Summary

-Services begins operation with the implementation on the timetable revision on 16 March 2019.
+Services began operation with the implementation of JR East's timetable revision on 16 March 2019.
 It is the first routinely operated limited express between JR and Fuji Kyuko.

 Service pattern

-Two or three round trips are operated per day, and these services are coupled with Azusa or Kaiji services (with the same train number) between Ōtsuki and Shinjuku.
-Sometimes Fuji Excursion operates itself only.
+Four round trips are operated per day, and these services are coupled with Azusa or Kaiji services (with the same train number) between Ōtsuki and Shinjuku.
+Sometimes, Fuji Excursion trains operate on their own.